 - 1 tbsp finely grated ginger

-- Mix all the ingredients until the sugar is dissolved.
+- Mix all the ingredients in a glass jar.
+Stir until the sugar is dissolved.

 - Cover with a piece of cloth or coffee filter held in place with a rubber band or metal ring.
-Place somewhere warm and allow to ferment for 3 days (stirring each day).
+Place somewhere warm and dark to ferment for 3 days.
+(Stir each day).

-- Once you have bubbles forming at the top, strain the mixture and place in a bottle (see notes).
-Allow to ferment for a further 3 to 5 days to build up the carbonation.
-You may need to add more sweetener at this time (to taste).
+- Once you have bubbles forming at the top, strain the mixture and bottle it.
+Allow it to ferment for a further 3 to 5 days to build up the carbonation (make sure your bottle can handle the carbonation).